 The internal monologue shows the character weighing different outcomes – meeting the men on the stairs or not.
 This gives the scene tension and immediacy (a sense of engaging involvement in the action).

-Use internal monologue similarly, when needed, to show your characters at important decision-making crossroads.
+Use internal monologue similarly to show your characters at important decision-making crossroads.

 He turned and stood at an angle, sucking in his belly.
 God, how did I get to this?

 Or, imagine a character preparing for a job interview:

 He lifted his chin, pulling the knot in his tie a little tighter.
 You’ve got this.
 He winked.
 Stop, definitely don’t wink at them.
 He pulled a stern face.
 No, you look like you’re interviewing to be someone’s damn body guard.